LingT03/CSNetworks/HW02/README.md

 - [x] DNS/IP check
 - [x] Display Table
 - [x] Item ID input validation
-- [ ] Send Item information request to server
+- [x] Send Item information request to server
-- [ ] Recieve and interpret the request from server
+- [x] Recieve and interpret the request from server (time)
-- [ ] Ask user if they want to continue
+- [x] Ask user if they want to continue

 # Part One Tasks (Server)